There are so many reasons to learn a new language. It’s a hugely beneficial experience that will enrich your life personally and professionally.

 This is exactly where the ability to think outside the box, or creativity, comes from.

-10. Learning new languages will become easier
+10. Learning new languages becomes easier

 If you’ve already mastered one foreign language, you might be up for taking on another.